 The Teatro San Carlo is the oldest continuously active venue for opera in Europe and one of the best known theatres in Italy.

 Naples’ Teatro San Carlo was founded in 1737.
 Some of the first ballet productions were performed here.
 It is the oldest opera house in Italy and with over 3000 seats, this theatre was home to several icons of Italian classical music and opera.
 Opera, ballet, and classical music are still performed at Teatro San Carlo.
+A symbol of the cultural greatness of Naples so strongly desired by Charles of Bourbon, it was designed by Giovanni Antonio Medrano and Angelo Casarale.
+With 184 boxes arranged on six floors and 1379 seats, the Teatro San Carlo is the largest theater in Italy.
 There is also a museum in the planning stage.

 San Carlo’s “orchestra tours” are very famous and expanded the theatre’s prestige throughout the world.
 Also note that the Teatro San Carlo is home to one of the foremost ballet academies in the world, and that here ballet performances as well as operas are often held.

-With our exclusive 8 days tour in Naples and Amalfi coast we will bring you to visit one of the most prestigious theatre in the world.
+With our exclusive 8 days tour in Naples and Amalfi coast we will bring you to visit one of the most prestigious theatre in Italy.

 Teatro Massimo – Palermo